usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

-This is a decision best made on a case-by-case basis after considering the specific barriers that need to be removed in that facility, and whether it is readily achievable to remove these barriers.It is likely that if it is readily achievable to make one restroom fully accessible, that option would be preferred by the clients or customers of the facility.
+This is a decision best made on a case-by-case basis after considering the specific barriers that need to be removed in that facility, and whether it is readily achievable to remove these barriers.
+It is likely that if it is readily achievable to make one restroom fully accessible, that option would be preferred by the clients or customers of the facility.